jfrank23/RL-backend/readme.md

 npm run serve

-It should automatically restart the server when you change index.ts
+It should automatically restart the server when you change files.
+Listens on Port 3001.

 Database setup:
 Ensure you have an env.json file in the RL-Backend/ folder